-Choosing the right diet for your mixed breed dog can also help them live longer.
-Because they’re active by nature, goldendoodles do best with premium dog foods that are high in energy.
+Choosing the right diet for your mixed breed dog can also help Goldendoodle lifespan be longer.
+Because they’re active by nature, Goldendoodles do best with premium dog foods that are high in energy.
 Consider a dry kibble that’s rich in both protein and fat.
-This type of food can help your goldendoodle stay nourished and promote better dental hygiene.
-Some goldendoodles can have allergies to corn, wheat, soy and dairy, so keep a close eye on your pup when introducing a new type of food.
+This type of food can help your Goldendoodle stay nourished and promote better dental hygiene.
+Some Goldendoodles can have allergies to corn, wheat, soy, and dairy, so keep a close eye on your pup when introducing a new type of food.

-Goldendoodles can also sometimes be prone to ear infections due to their structure of their ears.
-Their long, hairy ears can reduce air flow within the air canal, which can then lead to a buildup of moisture causing ear infections.
+Goldendoodle’s health can also sometimes be prone to ear infections due to the structure of their ears.
+Their long, hairy ears can reduce airflow within the air canal, which can then lead to a buildup of moisture causing ear infections.
 Typically, these infections can be easily treated, but it’s important to bring your pup to the vet if it struggles with chronic ear problems.

-With the right support, training and care, standard goldendoodles can offer many years of love and make for great family dogs.
-There are, however, some common ailments that goldendoodles experience as they age.
+With the right support, training, and care, standard Goldendoodles can offer many years of love and make for great family dogs.
+There are, however, some common ailments that Goldendoodle lifespan experience as they age.
 Here are a few of the most common signs to look for with help from your vet:

 - Hip dysplasia: This is a condition in which the thigh bone becomes displaced from the hip joint.
 This condition has a strong genetic component and is avoided by working with a reputable breeder.

 - Von Willebrand’s disease: This is a blood condition that affects clotting.
 It’s usually diagnosed between three and five years of age, and symptoms include nosebleeds and bleeding gums.